-At Midland Health, you can have a private mammogram scan at our Birmingham clinic and with the support of our friendly team, you will receive expert advice throughout the whole process.
+At Midland Health, you can have a private consultation at our Birmingham clinic and with the support of our friendly team, you will receive expert advice throughout the whole process.
+We can provide a mammogram scan referral to a one-stop breast clinic at one of our partner hospitals.

 What is a mammogram (mammography)?